 Research methods and data analysis with a particular interest in measurement.

 Patrick oversees MRES (Measurement, Research methodology, Evaluation, and Statistics -- pronounced “mysteries”) - a group of diverse students and faculty who work together, collaborate with others, travel internationally, and aim to improve science.
 We collaborate with Google, Intel, Koch Foundation, National Geographic, Merck, among others.
 Patrick’s work largely focuses on applications of psychological science to content areas in medicine, psychology (usability, psychophysics, trust, purpose in life, and anxiety/depression) and methods (crowdsourcing, data validity, and scale development).
-He serves on the Adisory Board of Stats.org and contributes to many scientific intiatives - commerical, military, and public domains.
-Patrick and Todd Kashdan co-mentor graduate students in both MRES and the Kashdan Lab to provide a well-rounded graduate training.
-Patrick’s mentorship style tends to be “hands-off” but he meets with students weekly to collaboratively write and solve problems - all via Google Hangouts.
-You can find out more about Patrick by visiting his personal website.
+He serves on the Advisory Board of Stats.org and contributes to many scientific intiatives in commerical, military, and public domains.
+Patrick and Todd Kashdan co-mentor graduate students in both MRES and the Kashdan Lab to provide well-rounded graduate training.
+Patrick’s mentorship style tends to be “hands-off” but he meets with students weekly to collaboratively write and solve problems - often via Google Hangouts.
+You can find out more about Patrick by visiting his personal website and his blogs "Climbing On Purpose" and "Life's Purposeful Adventure."

 Please see my Google Scholar page.